-Why home is best for staying well and getting better
+Why home is best for recovery

-It’s important to go to hospital if you are very ill or need surgery, but studies suggest the best place to recover is at home.
+It is important to go to hospital if you are very ill or need surgery, but studies suggest the best place to recover is at home.
 People who are admitted to hospital often lose their independence very quickly, which makes it harder for them to get home again and get back to doing the things they enjoy.

 What is intermediate care?